-During the day I work as a C++ Software Developer on the Microsoft product Visio.
-As you might imagine being it's a member of the Office suite, Visio a massive project with (perhaps too) many features.
-While Visio isn't a particularly sexy application or model good software design, it gives me the opportunity to stretch my C++ legs in a multi-million-line codebase.
-As you might imagine in a playground of this size, I'm able to observe many arcane features of the C++ language in action and have lots of examples of good (and bad) coding styles and practices to learn from, which I find quite valuable.
-I also dabble in HTML and Python.
-I mean, who doesn't, right?
-The best examples of my work can be seen in the Google App Engine projects running the Zachtronics Industries Store, the score validation service behind SpaceChem's revolutionary histogram-based leaderboards (here's an excellent web-based view of the data shown in-game, care of Chad Birch), and the Zachtronics Industries crash reporting service built into SpaceChem, which ideally you should never see!
+From 2008 to 2012, once I graduated, I was hired on and progressed to the rank of Software Developer Engineer II on the Microsoft product Visio.
+As you might imagine, being it's a member of the Office suite, Visio is a massive C++ project with (perhaps too) many features.
+While Visio isn't a particularly sexy application or model of good software design, it gave me the opportunity to stretch my C++ legs in a multi-million-line codebase.

+My work at Zachtronics wasn't limited to C# gameplay coding, oh no. I also dabbled in HTML and Python for various backend support tools such as metrics logging, score validation and crunching, and user-generated-content curation.
+The best examples of my work can be seen in the Google App Engine projects running the Zachtronics Industries Store, the score validation service behind SpaceChem's revolutionary histogram-based leaderboards (here's an excellent web-based view of the data shown in-game, care of Chad Birch), and the Zachtronics Industries crash reporting service built into SpaceChem, which is thankfully invisible to most users.

-Because Zach demanded it of me, I've also had the pleasure of writing the plain-C, cross-platform video encoder powering SpaceChem's upload to Youtube feature and the portable, SWIG-based .NET p/invoke wrapper for the Steam APIs powering SpaceChem's Steam integration on Mac and Windows.
+Because Zach demanded it of me, I've also had the pleasure of writing the plain-C, cross-platform video encoder powering SpaceChem's upload to Youtube feature and the cross-platform portable .NET p/invoke wrapper for the Steam APIs powering SpaceChem's and Ironclad Tactics' Steam integration on Mac, Linux, and Windows.
 Goodness, the Theora and SWIG projects are awesome!